sitegeist/Sitegeist.LostInTranslation/README.md

 ## Eel Helper

-The package also provides two Eel Helper to translate texts in Fusion.
+The package also provides two Eel Helpers to translate texts in Fusion.

-**:warning: Every one of these Eel helpers make an individual request to DeepL.** Thus having many of them on one page can significantly slow down the performance for if the page is uncached.
+**:warning: Every one of these Eel helpers makes an individual request to DeepL.** Thus having many of them on one page can significantly slow down performance if the page is uncached.
 :bulb: Only use while the [translation cache](#translation-cache) is enabled!

 To translate a single text you can use: